FarhadShahryarpoor/TVPSobolev.jl/README.md

 - $u_t$ is the structural error, satisfying $\mathbb{E}[u_t \mid Z_t] = 0$;
 - $Z_t \in \mathbb{R}^{q}$ collects the instruments, with $q \ge s$.

-Two estimators are provided: a first-order Sobolev estimator (natural linear spline) and a natural cubic spline.
+Two estimators are provided: a natural linear spline smooth minimum distance estimator and a natural cubic spline smooth minimum distance estimator.
 Both use the Gao and Tsay bias correction and a multiplier-bootstrap simultaneous confidence band.
+No first-stage parametrization of the endogenous regressors is required; instruments enter through a nonparametric kernel.

 Written for ECON 622 at UBC.
 Paper: [`project_report_622.pdf`](project_report_622.pdf).